Who Can Benefit From Stem Cell Treatment, Or Regenerative Medicine?

 This new batch of repairmen allows healing to occur and regenerates new tissue, decreasing pain and increasing function in and around injured areas or joints.

 Following videos will explain this procedure in a simple way.
+The purpose of these videos are only for an illustration.

 How do your body's natural repairmen repair spinal degeneration?